 Tranexamic acid is a white crystalline powder.
 The aqueous solution for injection has a pH of 6.5 to 8.0.

-What are the possible side effects of tranexamic acid (Cyklokapron, Lysteda)?
+What are the possible side effects of Cyklokapron (Cyklokapron)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking tranexamic acid and call your doctor at once if you have a serious side effect such as:
+Stop using Cyklokapron and call your doctor at once if you have a serious side effect such as:

 - problems with your vision (including color vision);